ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 --Special Inputs 5:
 local Get = Code.Find(workspace, true, true){IsA = "BasePart", IsPartOf = {{"Folder", 1}}}
     --returns the first BasePart it finds that is also the direct child of a Folder Instance.
-    --Check the IsPartOf function of this module to see the general set-up.
+    --Check the IsPartOf function of this module to see the general setup.

 --Special Inputs 6:
 local Get = Code.Find(workspace.true, false){IsA = "BasePart", ["Position.X"] = "<10"}